marten-seemann/base-drafts/draft-ietf-quic-tls.md

 server can be used in packet reflection attacks to amplify the traffic generated by an attacker.

-Certificate caching {{?RFC7924}} can reduce the size of the server's handshake messages significantly.
+QUIC includes three defenses against this attack.
+First, the packet containing a ClientHello be padded to a minimum size.
+Second, if responding to an unverified source address, the server is forbidden to send more than three packets in its first flight ({{QUIC-TRANSPORT}};

-QUIC requires that the packet containing a ClientHello be padded to a minimum size.
-A server is less likely to generate a packet reflection attack if the data it sends is a small multiple of this size.
-A server SHOULD use a HelloRetryRequest if the size of the handshake messages it sends is likely to significantly exceed the size of the packet containing the ClientHello.
+Section 4.4.3).
+Finally, because ACKs of Handshake packets are authenticated, a blind attacker cannot forge them Put together, these defenses limit the level of amplification.

 ## Peer Denial of Service {#useless}